 With the ProSLR fully customizable viewfinder effect overlays, users can now simulate the cameraman’s perspective with a click of a mouse.
 Users have full control over information, focus, grain, snap shot effects, and more all within Final Cut Pro X.

-With ProSLR users can select from a variety of snap shot effects all within Final Cut Pro X. After applying their desired effect to their media users simply use the blade tool within Final Cut to choose when effect will take place.
-With ProSLR snap shot effects users can simulate realistic camera flashes, closing shutters, and more all with a click of a mouse.
+With ProSLR, users can select from a variety of snap shot effects all within Final Cut Pro X. After applying their desired effect to their media, users simply use the blade tool within Final Cut to choose when effect will take place.
+With ProSLR snap shot effects, users can simulate realistic camera flashes, closing shutters, and more all with a click of a mouse.

-With ProSLR user have full control over the look and animation of each viewfinder all within Final Cut Pro X. Users can alter information and effects by making adjustments to the window width, edge roundness, grain amount, blur amount, blur center, blur radius, information color, exposure, aperture, battery percentage, flash, ISO, shutter speed, and much more all with a click of a mouse.
+With ProSLR, users have full control over the look and animation of each viewfinder all within Final Cut Pro X. Users can alter information and effects by making adjustments to the window width, edge roundness, grain amount, blur amount, blur center, blur radius, information color, exposure, aperture, battery percentage, flash, ISO, shutter speed, and much more all with a click of a mouse.